 A course providing information pertaining to professional development.
 The course concentrates on preparing the student for the career market by focusing on such topics as resume writing, interviewing, business etiquette, and the job search.
 Successful participation in the junior portfolio review is required.
-[S].
-Spring.
+This course serves as a writing gateway experience in the major.
+[L].
+Fall and Spring.